-Inpatient residential programs, which involve living onsite at the treatment center, are often recommended for the treatment of cases of addiction where being out in the world might put you at a risk of relapse.
+Inpatient residential programs, which involve living onsite at the treatment center, are often recommended for the treatment of cases of addiction where being out in the world might put you at risk of relapse.
 While that option is worth considering, there are also those who might want or physically need to be able to take part in the regular routines of life, such as work and fulfilling other responsibilities.

 To that end, we offer both outpatient and intensive outpatient programs that allow you to live your life outside of the treatment center while coming in up to seven days a week for counseling and treatment sessions.
 Our programs are built entirely around ensuring your long-term treatment through the continuous use of evidence-proven treatment methods.
 As such, you may be able to make sure that you’re able to take care of the responsibilities in your life while getting the direct help and ongoing support you need to avoid the risk of relapse.